Nose reshaping (rhinoplasty)

 Nose reshaping (rhinoplasty or a "nose job") is an operation to change the shape or size of the nose.

-It's not usually available on the NHS if done for cosmetic reasons, but may be provided on the NHS if it's needed to help you breathe.
+It's not usually available on the NHS for cosmetic reasons, but may be provided on the NHS if it's needed to help you breathe.

 How much nose reshaping costs

 The cost of nose reshaping in the UK ranges from £4,000 to £7,000.
 You should also factor in the cost of any consultations, further surgery or follow-up care you may need.

 What to think about before you have nose reshaping